1liale/A-Maze-ing-Web-App/README.md

 # A-Maze-ing

 A personal project to develop new skills in infrastructure automation, CI/CD, DS & Algo, and fullstack web development.

-Ultimately, the goal of this project is less about the exact content it serves, which is a fun program that generates and solves perfect mazes.
-Instead, by going through each step from ideation to production, I hope to challenge myself to become a better developer.
+Goal is to generate an interactive and playable 3D maze for the player to navigate and explore!

 ![alt text](/assets/maze_gui.png)

-## Quick Start
+## Quick Start [Status: In Maintenance (paused AWS services due to free-tier expiry)]

 ### Local Dev